Uthpalie/python_challenge/README.md

 ### Comments
 The code for each of these challenges were written so that it can be reused for similar scenarios.
 ### Notes
-Some code ideas were taken from tutoring sessions that made the understanding o python coding easier.
+Some code ideas were taken from tutoring sessions that made the understanding of python coding easier.